googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/datamodel.md

 `ChatRoom` object later wouldn't have access to it without extra code to populate it.
 The `FirestoreDocumentId` attribute just allows you to get at the document ID or reference without any additional code.

+**Note**: The `FirestoreData` attribute can be applied to a struct as well, but this only makes sense for mutable structs - which are generally discouraged.
+The struct will be boxed as part of serialization and deserialization, so there's no memory advantage in that sense.
+However, this is supported for the sake of code which wishes to use mutable structs for other reasons elsewhere.
+To support immutable structs (which are generally prefered), write a [custom converter](#custom-converters) in the same way as you would for a class.

 ## Mapping with dictionaries

 A map can be represented as a `Dictionary<string, object>` - or if you're only storing values of a particular type, a `Dictionary<string, int>`, `Dictionary<string, string>` etc.